The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors

-In order to benchmark with the theoretical self-energy in Eq.~\eqref{eq:approx_self_energy} directly, we calculate the electronic self-energy from the single-particle spectrum obtained by SAC.
-By noting that $A(\omega)=-2\text{Im}[G(\omega)]$, we first compute $\text{Re}[G(\omega)]$ based on the Kramers-Kronig relation, and relate the self-energy to the complex Green's function via $\Sigma(\omega) = [G^{(0)}]^{-1} - G^{-1}$.
-Fig.~\ref{fig:fig4} shows the recovered single-particle spectrum at the antinode, and the corresponding self-energy evaluated.
-It is inspiring that the imaginary part of the self-energy indeed behaves as what we expected theoretically in Eq.~\eqref{eq:approx_self_energy}.
-For antinodal fermions, $\text{Im}[\Sigma(\omega)]$ peaks significantly at the Fermi energy $\omega=0$ with a finite broadening growing up with increasing temperatures, due to the scattering of Cooper pairs.
+We then validate Eq.~\eqref{eq:approx_self_energy} for the interacting model by explicitly extracting the electronic self-energy $\Sigma(\omega)$ from the single-particle spectrum $A(\omega)$ obtained through SAC.
+This is realized by noting that $A(\omega)=-2\text{Im}[G(\omega)]$ and $\text{Re}[G(\omega)]$ can be computed from $A(\omega)$ based on the Kramers-Kronig relation.
+Then the desired self-energy is related to the complex Green's function through $\Sigma(\omega) = [G^{(0)}]^{-1} - G^{-1}$, where $G^{(0)}=1/(\omega-\xi_k+i0^+)$ denotes the Green's function of free band electron.
+In Fig.~\ref{fig:fig2}e~and~f, we show the spectrum $A(\omega)$ at the antinode obtained from SAC, and the imaginary part of the evaluated self-energy.
+The evolution of pseudogap with respect to $T/T_c$ is clearly illustrated in Fig.~\ref{fig:fig2}e.
+Near $T/T_c\gtrsim 1$ and for antinodal electron, $-\text{Im}[\Sigma(\omega)]$ exhibits a pronounced peak at the Fermi energy $\omega=0$, subject to a finite broadening caused by scatterings of Cooper pairs.
+As $T$ increases, the self-energy peak in Fig.~\ref{fig:fig2}f gets damped until being completely destroyed by phase fluctuations, and eventually the pseudogap closes at $T/T_c\sim2$.